JuliaBooks/Books.jl/docs/contents/demo.md

 _gen/multiple_example_plots.md
 ```

-For changing the size, use `ImageOptions`:
+For changing the size, use `axis` from AlgebraOfGraphics:

 ```{.include}
 _gen/image_options_plot-sco.md
 ```

-Or, use the combination for setting captions and size
+And, for adjusting the caption, use `Options`:

 ```{.include}
 _gen/combined_options_plot-sco.md